fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 If the block's return value is always "truthy", then all of the elements will be selected and placed in a __new__ collection.
 This allows us to save the new returned array to a variable.

+To perform selection, `select` evaluates the return value of the block.
+The block returns a value *on each iteration*, which then gets evaluated by `select`.

+When evaluating the block's return value, `select` only cares about its truthiness.
+If the return value of the block is "truthy", then the element during that iteration will be selected.
+If the return value of the block is "falsey" then the element will not be selected.

+When an element is selected, it's __placed in a new collection__.

 Again, we can use the bang operator (`!`) to make these changes permanent.
 ```
 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]